mrn-aglic/datapipelines-airflow-book/chapter14/README.md

 `docker-compose up minio-s3 minio_init` (see notes below).
 6. implementing the first DAG and download citibike data task.
 Implementing the download taxi data task.
+7. Implementing the PandasOperator in a separate package called nyctransport (directory nyc_operators)
+8. Implementing minio_helpers - the get_minio_object and
+write_minio object operators
+9. Used the functions developed in points 7 and 8 to write the `transform_taxi_data` operator (without the transform function).
+10. Implemented the transform data function for the taxi data.
+11. Implemented the the `transform_citibike_data` operator.

 ### Taxi_db notes
 I like using with newish things.
 So I looked up the availability